-The only policy tool with a default effective date under the Clean Water Act 2006 is Prohibition (Section 57), whereas all other policy tools are effective on the date the Source Protection Plan takes effect (January 1st 2015).
-The effective date is the date specified in the Notice of Approval posted on the Environmental Bill of Rights Registry by the Minister of the Environment, Conservation and Parks.
-The effective dates for policy tools used in this source protection plan are summarized in Table 3.3.
+The only policy tool with a default effective date under the Clean Water Act 2006 is Prohibition (Section 57), whereas all other policy tools are effective on the date the Source Protection Plan takes effect (January 1st, 2015).
+The effective date is the date specified in the Notice of Approval posted on the Environmental Bill of Rights Registry by the Minister of the Environment and Climate Change.
+The effective dates for policy tools used in this Source Protection Plan are summarized in Table 3.3.

 Policy tools have various Compliance or Target Dates summarized in Table 3.3.
 Compliance dates are for Must Comply legally binding policies, and is the date by which the particular policy must be conformed to.
-Target dates are for Strategic policies, and are by which the dates the particular policy should be conformed to.
+Target dates are for Strategic policies, and are the dates by which the particular policy should be conformed to.